rtoal/ple/ada/README.md

 # About Ada

 Ada is a statically-typed, imperative, and object oriented language.
 The language, conceived around 1980, is favored for its high-level programming aspects, compiler checking rather than runtime errors, increased safety, and mantainability.
-Primarily developed for embedded systems, the language has since become a focal point for the design and specification of data.
+Primarily developed for embedded systems, the language has since become a focal point for the design and specification of data but more so for its long lived applications where efficiency and reliability are paramount.

 # Ada Resources

 - [Ada Home](https://ada-lang.io/)